Skip to content

 Where: Tradewinds Park – Coconut Creek, Florida

-This year marks the 26th time Tradewinds Park morphs into a winter wonderland…well, as close as you can get to winter wonderland in the state of Florida.
+Once again this year, Tradewinds Park morphs into a winter wonderland…well, as close as you can get to winter wonderland in the state of Florida.
 The park is decked in a fantasy of color, lights and design this holiday season.
 Drive through three miles of giant animated holiday displays and illuminated trees.

 World of Illumination